Malcolm Winters: Casting

 In September 2009, it was announced that the soap opera had put out a casting call for the role of Malcolm.
 In November, Darius McCrary was announced to be joining the cast, in his first daytime television role, with his first appearance on December 29, 2009.
 In September 2011, it was announced that McCrary had been let go from The Young and the Restless.
 He made his final appearance on October 17, 2011.
 On July 23, 2014, CBS Daytime announced that Moore would reprise the role of Malcolm for a two-episode guest stint starting on September 10, 2014.
 In March 2019, it was announced that Moore would return for another two-episode guest stint, following the death of Kristoff St. John.

+On February 17, 2026, it was announced Moore would again reprise the role.
+He returned to set the same day.
+His return aired during the April 7 episode.

 Storylines

-1994–2002, 2004–05
+1994–2005

 Malcolm first arrives in Genoa City in 1994, determined to rebuild his relationship with his estranged half-brother, Neil Winters.
 Neil, at first, wants nothing to do with his rebellious younger half-brother, but eventually decides to give him a second chance.
 With the help of Blade Bladeson, Malcolm became Genoa City's most prominent photographer.

 He develops a friendship with Neil's wife Drucilla Barber, and is instantly smitten with her, but nothing becomes of it.
 However, Malcolm later discovers Drucilla after she has taken a good dose of cold medication, and thus mistakes Malcolm for Neil.
 After Drucilla calls out for Neil, making Malcolm realize her advances were not intended for him, Malcolm chooses to rape her.
 The following morning, Malcolm realizes what a mistake he has made and confides his crime to Dru's sister, Olivia.

 Nine months later, Drucilla gives birth to a daughter, Lily Winters.
 Having convinced herself that Neil is Lily's father, Dru forgives Malcolm and Olivia soon fixes him up with her hospital colleague, Keesha Monroe.
 They fall in love and marry, just before Keesha dies of AIDS.